Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Discussion

-The MaxWEnt optimization derived in Equation (\ref{tradeoff-optim}) is the penalized version of the maximum entropy problem (\ref{maximum-entropy}).

-Formulating the epistemic uncertainty quantification as a maximum entropy problem offers a natural classification among the weight distributions $q_{\phi} \in \Phi$.
-Between two weight distributions that provide the same level of empirical error on the training data, the learner should select the one of largest entropy.
-The maximum entropy paradigm also offers an interesting guideline to drive the selection of the weight distribution family $\Phi$: the learner should foster weight parameterization that enables larger increases of the entropy, such as the SVD-parameterization (cf. Proposition (\ref{thm-wf})) or ensemble of MaxWEnt networks (cf. Section (\ref{impl-choice}).
-Although, this quest of entropy maximization is counter-balanced by the computational efficiency of the weight parameterization.

-Finally, It should be underlined that the maximum entropy principle has been applied with deep learning in previous works, as for instance, to the outputs of a classifier in outlier exposure methods \citep{hendrycks2018OutlierExposure} or to the generator's outputs for energy based generative models \citep{kumar2019maximumEntropyGenEnergyBased}.
-These previous methods fundamentally differ from the present approach, as they consider the entropy of the network predictions instead of the weight distribution entropy, as considered in MaxWEnt.

-\subsection{Overfitting, Weight Diversity and Evaluation}
+\subsection{Overfitting, weight diversity and evaluation}

 In Section \ref{main-limit}, we identify the main limitation of standard ensemble and Bayesian approaches as their inability to produce a representative sample of the whole consistent hypothesis set.
-We argue that this limitation is related to over-regularization processes and hyper-parameters selection driven by hold-out validation.
-Indeed, the use of weight regularization for deep neural network is first designed as a tool to avoid overfitting \citep{krogh1991simpleweightdecayL2reg}, with the underlying idea that large weights induce the over-specification of the network on the observations.
+We argue that this limitation is related to the use of weight decay regularization and hyper-parameters selection driven by hold-out validation.
+Indeed, the use of weight decay for deep neural networks is first designed as a tool to avoid overfitting \citep{krogh1991simpleweightdecayL2reg}, with the underlying idea that large weights induce the over-specification of the network on the observations.
 This technique has proven to improve the model accuracy in most cases.
 However, when applied in ensemble and Bayesian learning, it induces the counter effect of penalizing the diversity of the resulting sample of neural networks.
-On the contrary, anti-regularization fosters weight diversity \citep{deMathelin2023DARE}.
-The MaxWEnt optimization can be seen as a form of anti-regularization as it induces the sampling of large weights.
-Moreover, the use of broad weight distribution avoids overfitting thanks to the marginalization process \citep{wilson2020caseOfBayesianDL}.
+On the contrary, our approach aims at jointly regularizing the sample of neural networks by increasing the entropy of their underlying weight distribution.
+Additionally, the use of a broad weight distribution avoids overfitting thanks to the marginalization process \citep{wilson2020caseOfBayesianDL}.